 [ Full rules for Othello ]

-The game is an interesting connection game across a hexagonal board.
+The game is an interesting connection game played on a hexagonal board.
 Players aim to be the first to complete a chain of pieces that connects edges of the board.
 However the configurations that the players need to achieve are different.
 Black attempts to create a Y, a chain that connects three non-adjacent edges of the board while White attempts to create a line, a chain that connects opposite edges of the board.
 At the same time players need to avoid forming the connection pattern that their opponent is aiming for.

 The colours are undecided at the start of the game.
 Initially both players play with the black pieces until one of the players decides that the pieces played are sufficient to counter the advantage that White has in aiming for the easier connection.